SAP-samples/ui5-typescript-walkthrough/steps/31/README.md

 In the `onInit` method, we receive the router instance from the owner component and attach a listener to the `details` route's "patternMatched" event by calling the method `attachPatternMatched`.
 The `onObjectMatched` method is the event handler for the "patternMatched" event.
 When the `detail` route is matched, it will trigger the `onObjectMatched` method.

 In the `onObjectMatched` method we bind the view's element to a specific path in the "invoice" model.
 We get the path from the `invoicePath` argument from the event that was set in the invoice list controller.
-Because we have encoded the binding path part in the URL in the invoice list controller, we have to decode it again with `decodeURIComponent` anf also add the root `/` in front of the path again that was removed for passing on the path as a URL parameter.
+Because we have encoded the binding path part in the URL in the invoice list controller, we have to decode it again with `decodeURIComponent` and also add the root `/` in front of the path again that was removed for passing on the path as a URL parameter.

 The `bindElement` function is creating a binding context for a OpenUI5 control and receives the model name as well as the path to an item in a configuration object.
 This will trigger an update of the UI controls that we connected with fields of the invoice model.